alpheios-project/alpheios5/README.md

 * Enable touch events instead of tap as alternative to mousemove event for triggering lookup on mobile devices (i.e. for character-based tokens instead of space-separated)
 * Sort out cross-browser XSLT issues and verify whether Sarissa is really needed
 * Figure out how to enable bookmarklet under Chrome mobile
+* Port CSS, icons and XSLT stylesheets from Sourceforge repo and create build and deploy scripts
 * Investigate browser-plugin options as wrapper to the base code (to provide enhanced functionality across pages as alternative to bookmarklet)